abe-/landscape-prediction/Readme.md

 Next Frame Prediction names the experimental set of Machine Learning techniques aimed to algorithmically produce the frame that follows a video stream of images.
 This approach to video-prediction makes use of convolutional neural networks that, relying on large databases of videos, are able to identify temporal patterns and behaviours within a sequence of frames.
 This analysis provides them with the capacity of generating future movement and, in consequence, of extending videos with plausible futures.

-This project [][1] is conceived as a platform to research on the application of techniques of video prediction to sequences of historical satellital data.
+This project is conceived as a platform to research on the application of techniques of video prediction to sequences of historical satellital data.
 Starting from the available timelapses of archived arial images, this platform aims to generate future visions of the surfaces of the Earth where, flattened as video sequences, terraforming activities such as deforestation or urbanisation might be scrutinised as visual feeders for predictive algorithms.

 The platform wraps and merges together the ConvLSTM [PredNet network](https://github.com/coxlab/prednet) together with tools to work with images (downloading / cleaning / augmenting and enhacing) coming from the timelapses of Google's Earth Engine project.

-This is a project elaborated initially by Abelardo Gil-Fournier as part of the AMT workshop "Surface Value and Landscape Prediction" run by Ryan Bishop, Mihaela Brebenel, Abelardo Gil-Fournier and Jussi Parikka, that took place in Transmediale 18.
+This is a project elaborated initially by Abelardo Gil-Fournier as part of the tranmediale 18 AMT workshop "Surface Value and Landscape Prediction" run together with Ryan Bishop, Mihaela Brebenel and Jussi Parikka.

 # Samples